alephnode/alephnode/src/pages/04-react-brutalist-ui/index.md

 With Storybook properly running, it's time to get some shared styles and theming out of the way for use in my components.

-### Layouts
+### Theming

-The first layout file I'll create is for the color schemes used throughout the application.
+The first theming file I'll create is for the color schemes used throughout the application.
 In brutalism, it's common to use basic, bold colors, so I'll add a few to my palette:

 _./src/theming/colors.js:_